DevExpress-Examples/winforms-custom-imagecombobox-editor/Readme.md

 # WinForms Data Editors - Create a custom Image Poupup Container that allows entering custom values

-This example createa a custom PopupContainerEdit with the dropdown [ImageListBoxControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.ImageListBoxControl).
-The custom edtitor allows you to enter a custom value in the edit box.
+This example creates a custom PopupContainerEdit with the drop-down [ImageListBoxControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.ImageListBoxControl).
+The custom editor allows you to enter a custom value in the edit box.

 ## Files to Review